SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

 -------

--   Node (or more formally Node.js) is an open-source, cross-platform, runtime environment that allows developers to create all kinds of server-side tools and applications in JavaScript.
+-   Node (or more formally Node.js) is an open-source, cross-platform, runtime environment that allows developers to create server-side tools and applications in JavaScript.

 -   The runtime is intended for use outside of a browser context (i.e. running directly on a computer or server OS).